Lady Day at Emerson’s Bar and Grill @ Wyndham’s Theatre

-Confession time: this was the first Gilbert & Sullivan production I’ve ever seen onstage.
-Filmed school productions featuring my cousins, Youtube videos and other sources had familiarised me with the core repertoire, but this was to be the loss of my live G&S virginity.
+Confession time: this is the first Gilbert & Sullivan production I’ve ever seen onstage.
+Filmed school productions featuring my cousins, Youtube videos and other sources have familiarised me with the core repertoire, but this was the loss of my live G&S virginity.

 For some reason not having made the mental leap that ENO’s Hampstead rehearsal space and the Coliseum are not the same thing, I arrived just in time, dripping with rain.
-I immediately warmed to the casual nature of the space, even managing to squeeze in a friendly conversation with an usher, before finding myself a seat and settling in.
+I immediately warmed to the casual nature of Lilian Baylis, even managing to squeeze in a friendly conversation with an usher before finding myself a seat and settling in.

-Trial by Jury is Gilbert and Sullivan’s 40-minute one-act comedy about a jilted bride who puts her rogue husband-to-be on trial and, spoiler, ends up marrying the trial’s judge instead.
+Trial by Jury is Gilbert and Sullivan’s 40-minute one-act comedy about a jilted bride who puts her rogue husband-to-be on trial and, spoiler alert, ends up marrying the trial’s judge instead.
 It is sung-through, fast-paced and rather silly.

-With something so typically light-opera and fluffy, its understandable that ENO couldn’t resist modernsing things a bit – the groom is a slick, sleazy white suit and sunglasses-wearing modern-day slimeball, and the bridge quickly changes from her wedding gown into rockish all-black tight jeans and tank-top.
-The production mixes these new elements with traditional gowns, wigs and such and overall goes for a very colourful and in-your-face style.
+With something so typically light opera-esque and fluffy, its understandable that ENO couldn’t resist modernising things a bit – this groom is a slick, white suit and Shades-wearing modern-day slimeball, and the bride quickly changes from her wedding gown into rock-and-roll, all-black tight jeans and tank top.
+The production mixes these new elements with traditional gowns and wigs and generally goes for a very colourful and in-your-face style.
 Physical comedy abounds, and there is much movement onstage.

-With the piano and conductor to one side of the stage, the construction of the performance space obvious and the lack of reserved seating, this show really has a studio feel, which I found very refreshing for what I expected to be ‘an evening at the opera’.
+With the piano and conductor to one side of the stage, the construction of the performance space obvious and the lack of reserved seating, this show has an obvious studio feel, which I found very refreshing in ‘an evening at the opera’.
 I’m not sure there is much deep exploration to be done with Trial by Jury – in any case, I thought the ENO Chorus, directed here by Matthew Monaghan, did a pretty good job with it.

 ENO Studio Live’s production of Trial by Jury played at Lilian Baylis House until 6 June 2017.